vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 We will then mount two `ConfigMap`s into a container, and start Vector in multiple configuration files mode
 (`vector --config .../common.toml --config .../custom.toml`).

+#### Strategy on YAML file grouping

+> This section is about Kubernetes `.yaml` files.

+YAML files storing Kubernetes API objects configuration can be grouped differently.

+The layout proposed in [guide above](#kubectl-interface) is what we're planing to use.
+It is in line with the sections above on Vector configuration splitting into the common and custom parts.

+The idea is to have a single file with a namespaced configuration (`DaemonSet`, `ServiceAccount`, `ClusterRoleBinding`, common `ConfigMap`, etc), a single file with a global (non-namespaced) configuration (mainly just `ClusterRole`) and a user-supplied file containing just a `ConfigMap` with the custom part of the Vector configuration.
+Three `.yaml` files in total, two of which are supplied by us, and one is created by the user.

+Ideally we'd want to make the presence of the user-supplied optional, but it just doesn't make sense, because sink has to be configured somewhere.

+We can offer some simple "typical custom configurations" at our documentation as an example:

+- with a sink to push data to our Alloy;
+- with a cluster-agnosic `elasticsearch` sink;
+- for AWS clusters, with a `cloudwatch` sink;
+- etc...

+We must be careful with our `.yaml` files to make them play well with not just `kubectl create -f`, but also with `kubectl apply -f`.
+There are often issues with impotency when labels and selectors aren't configured properly and we should be wary of that.

+##### Considered Alternatives

+We can use a separate `.yaml` file per object.
+That's more inconvenient since we'll need users to execute more commands, yet it doesn't seems like it provides any benefit.

+We expect users to "fork" and adjust our config files as they see fit, so they'll be able to split the files if required.
+They then maintain their configuration on their own, and we assume they're capable and know what they're doing.

 ### Annotating events with metadata from Kubernetes